Bryan Donkin

-Bryan Donkin FRS FRAS (22 March 1768 – 27 February 1855) developed the first paper making machine and created the world's first commercial canning factory.
+Bryan Donkin FRS FRAS (22 March 1768 – 27 February 1855) was a British civil engineer who developed the first paper making machine and created the world's first commercial canning factory.
 These were the basis for large industries that continue to flourish today.
 Bryan Donkin was involved with Thomas Telford's Caledonian Canal, Marc and Isambard Brunel's Thames Tunnel, and Charles Babbage's computer.
 He was an advisor to the government and held in high esteem by his peers.

 Early life

 Raised in Sandhoe, Northumberland, his father was a surveyor and land agent.
 Donkin initially began work in the same business, and worked from September 1789 to February 1791 as bailiff at Knole House and estate for the Duke of Dorset.

 Career

 While working for the Duke of Dorset, Donkin consulted the engineer John Smeaton, an acquaintance of his father, as to how he could become an engineer.
 At Smeaton's advice in 1792 he apprenticed himself to John Hall in Dartford, Kent, who had founded the Dartford Iron Works (later J & E Hall) in 1785.
 Shortly after completing his apprenticeship, he set himself up in Dartford, with the support of John Hall, making moulds for paper works, for at that time all paper making was done by hand.
 In 1798 he married Mary Brames, daughter of Peter Brames, a neighbouring land owner and market gardener, and a prominent supporter of the Methodist movement.
 By doing so Donkin became brother in law to John Hall, who had married Mary's elder sister Sarah in 1791.